chaincodelabs/seminars/lightning-protocol-development/future-of-lightning.md

 1. How does a cooperative close work with Eltoo?
 2. Can channels using Eltoo or PTLC be mixed with standard channels in a multi-hop payment?
 3. Since all update transactions have the same shape, what's stopping earlier update txs from binding to later txs resetting to an old state?
-4. Why do settlement txs also need SIGHASH_NOINPUT?
+4. Why do settlement txs also need SIGHASH\_ANYPREVOUT?
 5. Would there ever be a reason to prefer LN-penalty when creating a channel between two Eltoo-capable nodes?

 ### Submarine swaps